AdobeDocs/audience-manager.en/help/using/integration/integration-aep/aam-aep-audience-sharing.md

 feature: Integration with Platform
 ---

-# Audience Sharing Between Audience Manager and Adobe Experience Platform {#aam-aep-audience-sharing}
+# Experience Platform segment sharing with Audience Manager and other Experience Cloud solutions {#aam-aep-audience-sharing}

 >[!NOTE]
 >